Creating new value through embroidery. Producing one-of-a-kind socks, unique in all the world.

 ―Interview―

-Tabio Co., Ltd. Representative Director and President: Katsuhiro Ochi Katsuhiro Ochi (left)
+Tabio Co., Ltd. Representative Director and President: Katsuhiro Ochi (left)

 Tajima Industries Ltd. CEO: Hidetoshi Kojima (right)